nf-core/eager/docs/usage.md

 Indicates libraries are single stranded.

-Currently only affects MALTExtract where it will switch on damage patterns calculation mode to single-stranded, (MaltExtract: `--singleStranded`) and genotyping with pileupCaller where a different method is used (pileupCaller:
+Currently only affects MALTExtract, where it will switch on damage patterns calculation mode to single-stranded, (MaltExtract: `--singleStranded`) and genotyping with pileupCaller where a different method is used (pileupCaller:
 `--singleStrandMode`).
 Default: false.